-The translator for the interpreter is, with two exceptions, exactly the same as the one in the compiler implementation.
-The linker is mostly the same, except for the code generator, which produces a binary file containing the interpreter code.
-There is one additional directory in the runtime system, iconx, which contains the core of the interpreter itself.
-This core is loaded with the Icon runtime libraries and the C library to form the program iconx, which interprets translated and linked Icon programs.
+The translator for the compiler is, with two exceptions, exactly the same as the one in the interpretive system.
+The linker is mostly the same, except for the code generator, which produces assembly language code instead of icode.

-One of the differences in the translator is that an attempt to use the external declaration results in a translator error, since external procedures cannot be used with the interpreter system.
-The only other difference is that internal labels in the ucode are generated beginning from L1 in each procedure, rather than being numbered consecutively throughout the entire file.
-The reason for this change is that the linker resolves label references on a procedure-by-procedure basis.
-In the compiler version, that task is deferred to the assembler, which resolves label references globally, even though there are no inter-procedure label references.
+One of the differences in the translator is that the compiler supports external declarations, while in the interpreter, such a declaration results in a translator error.
+The only other difference is that internal labels in the ucode for the interpreter are generated beginning from L1 in each procedure, while in the compiler, they are numbered consecutively throughout the entire file.
+The reason for this difference is that the linker resolves label references on a procedure-by-procedure basis in the interpreter.
+In the compiler, that task is deferred to the assembler, which resolves label references globally, even though there are no inter-procedure label references.
+In the compiler, the linker also does not resolve references to static variables, constants, procedures, or functions.